AutoPas/AutoPas/README.md

    ```

 ### Debugging Tests
+Many IDEs (e.g., CLion) have integrated support for googletest and you can debug the tests directly within the IDE.

+If you prefer `gdb`:
 1. Find out the command to start your desired test with `-N` aka. `--show-only`:
    ```bash
    ctest -R 'Array.*testAdd' -N